2.9.1 Satisfactory Academic Progress Policy-Academic and Financial Aid

 The College evaluates Satisfactory Academic Progress at the end of each term: fall, spring and summer, for all students who have registered credits.
 Programs less than one year in length will be evaluated at the midpoint of the program.
 Non-standard sessions will be evaluated within the term in which they are transcripted (i.e., sessions that do not follow the normal start and end dates for the term).

-If at the end of the evaluation period a student has not met either an institution’s GPA or completion percentage standard, the student will be placed on Warning for one evaluation period.
+If at the end of the evaluation period a student has not met either the institution’s cumulative GPA or cumulative completion percentage standard, the student will be placed on Warning for one evaluation period.
 Students on warning are eligible to register and receive financial aid.

 If at the end of the warning period a student who has been on warning has met both the cumulative GPA and cumulative completion percentage standards, the warning status is ended and the student is returned to good standing.